Recognize Bias in Artificial Intelligence

 Automation bias isn't limited to AI.
 Take the history of color photography.
 Starting in the mid-1950s, Kodak provided photo labs that developed their film with an image of a fair-skinned employee named Shirley Page that was used to calibrate skin tones, shadows, and light.
 While different models were used over time, the images became known as "Shirley cards."
 Shirley's skin tone, regardless of who she was (and she was initially always white) was considered standard.
 As Lorna Roth, a media professor at Canada's Concordia University told NPR, when the cards were first created, "the people who were buying cameras were mostly Caucasian people.
 And so I guess they didn't see the need for the market to expand to a broader range of skin tones."
 In the 1970s, they started testing on a variety of skin tones and made multiracial Shirley cards.

 Societal bias reproduces the results of past prejudice toward historically marginalized groups.
 Consider redlining.
 In the 1930s, a federal housing policy color-coded certain neighborhoods in terms of desirability.
 The ones marked in red were considered hazardous.
-These neighborhoods often denied access to low-cost home lending to minorities.
+The banks often denied access to low-cost home lending to minority groups residents of these red marked neighborhoods.
 To this day, redlining has influenced the racial and economic makeup of certain zip codes, so that zip codes can be a proxy for race.
 If you include zip codes as a data point in your model, depending on the use case you could inadvertently be incorporating race as a factor in your algorithm’s decision-making.
 Remember that it is also illegal in the US to use protected categories like age, race, or gender in making many financial decisions.

 Survival or Survivorship Bias